vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 1 - 2 + 3 = 2
 ```

-Therefore, we can conclude that vm_entry is ultimately returning the value 2.
+Therefore, we can conclude that the virtualized subroutine is ultimately returning the value 2.

 > I know what you thinking.
 "Why would you be suffered from reversing virtualized code when you can devirtualize it with a tool?"
 It's because I don't want to be a dumb that's using tools blindly without thinking.